AyushAmbastha/The-Security-Interview-Guide/Cryptography, Authentication and Identity/Assymetric Crypto Algos.md

 Using the private key $(n,d)$, the plaintext can be found using:

 $P = C^{d}$ mod $n$

+What makes RSA difficult to break is that nobody knows how to compute the inverse RSA (the "decryption") without knowing the prime factors of the $n$; and for large numbers $x$ and $y$, $n$ would be very large making the prime factorization hard.

 ## Diffie Hellman Key Exchange